swiftlang/swift-evolution/proposals/NNNN-observed.md

 ## Alternatives Considered

+Both initialization mechanisms could potentially be collapsed into an optional, however that creates potential ambiguity of valid nil elements versus termination.

 There have been many iterations of this feature so far but these are some of the highlights of alternative mechanisms that were considered.